bolanos-nava/e-commerce-backend/notes/notes.md

 [ ] Standardize responses
 [ ] Add categories collection
-[ ] Add SweetAlert to show popup when a product is added to cart
+[ ] Add SweetAlert to show popup when a product is added to cart [ ] Encode cartId in base64 so a user doesn't know how to access to a cart different than the one saved in local storage [ ] Associate cart with a user